graphql-compose/graphql-compose.github.io/docs/guide/wrapping-rest-api.md

 });
 ```

-Defining Resolvers within `TypeComposer`s they belong to helps to keep your code DRY, as further on you'll be able to reuse them with just one line of code:
+Defining Resolvers within `ObjectTypeComposer`s they belong to helps to keep your code DRY, as further on you'll be able to reuse them with just one line of code:

 ```js
 Planet.getResolver('findMany');